-NOTE: oneM2M has the requirements of this function for 3GPP, so the 3GPP parameter may change.
-This section could be complete when this function in 3GPP has been finished.

-8.8.5 oneM2M solution
+8.8.4 oneM2M solution

-8.8.5.1 Overview
+8.8.4.1 Overview

 There is resource <schedule> in oneM2M which contains scheduling information.
 The usage of the <schedule> resource is slightly different depending on the associated resource type, such as follows:

 A child <schedule> resource of the <CSEBase> and <remoteCSE> resources shall indicate the time periods when the CSE can send and receive the request.